myeung18/3ScaleFuseAMQ/fisuserprofile-service/README.md

+# back-end Service 1
-# Spring-Boot Fuse/Camel Sample Service 1
+# Using Spring-Boot Fuse/Camel Sample

 This demo demonstrates how to use SQL via JDBC along with Camel's REST DSL to expose a RESTful API.